Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

 In summary, our main contributions are: (1) a formulation of data-driven thresholds for optimal summaries of wearable device data, (2) a novel method for selecting thresholds with the piecewise-linear approximation of quantiles, and (3) two practical estimation approaches, stepwise algorithms and a global optimization with differential evolution, which can also accommodate semi-supervised scenarios.
-Our analyses of real CGM data reveal that data-driven thresholds capture considerable differences between individuals without diabetes and those with type 1 diabetes, suggesting potential improvements over the consensus thresholds for CGM data.
+Analyses of real CGM data demonstrate that data-driven thresholds (i) differ considerably across populations with different diabetes status, (ii) improve discrimination in mixed populations, and (iii) capture stronger associations with lipid profiles---which are largely missed by consensus thresholds---among individuals without diabetes and those with early-stage type 2 diabetes.
+These results highlight the potential of our data-adaptive thresholds to improve statistical power in CGM-based analyses compared to fixed consensus thresholds.